 All must be originals

-If you hold a British passport or are a member of the EU/EEA then you have automatic right to rent in the UK but you must present your actual passport / ID card in person to the Landlord / agent for verification no more than 28 days prior to the tenancy start date so it can be checked and certified.
+If you hold a British passport or are a member of the EU/EEA then you have automatic right to rent in the UK but you must present your actual passport / ID card in person to the Landlord/agent for verification no more than 28 days prior to the tenancy start date so it can be checked and certified.
 Copies or scanned versions are not acceptable.
-A copy will be taken and held on file by the Landlord / agent so it can be provided to the authorities upon request.
-You must ensure that your passport / ID card is valid; you will be expected to present any updated versions to the Landlord / agent for verification as they become necessary during the course of the tenancy.
+A photograph will be taken and held on file by the Landlord/agent, so it can be provided to the authorities upon request.
+You must ensure that your passport / ID card is valid; you will be expected to present any updated versions to the Landlord/agent for verification as they become necessary during the tenancy.

-If you are entering the UK on a visa then you will need to present your passport and visa in person to the Landlord / agent for verification no more than 28 days prior to the tenancy start date so it can be checked and certified.
+If you are entering the UK on a visa, then you will need to present your passport and visa in person to the Landlord/agent for verification no more than 28 days before the tenancy start date so it can be checked and certified.
 Copies or scanned versions are not acceptable.
-A copy will be taken and held on file by the Landlord / agent so it can be provided to the authorities upon request.
-You must ensure that your visa is valid; you will be expected to present any updated versions to the Landlord / agent for verification as they become necessary during the course of the tenancy.
+A photograph will be taken and held on file by the Landlord/agent, so it can be provided to the authorities upon request.
+You must ensure that your visa is valid; you will be expected to present any updated versions to the Landlord/agent for verification as they become necessary during the tenancy.

 What about my family?

 The legislation applies to all family members aged 18 years and over regardless of whether they are named on the tenancy agreement or not.

 What about my aupair/nanny?